rgoshen/aws-lambda-serverless-architecture-bootcamp/README.md

       - can retain this message up to a certain pre-defined time period or until you explicitly delete the message
 3. AWS Step Functions

-- there could be serveral Lambda functions working together and your application might need a way to orchestrate these functions
+- there could be several Lambda functions working together and your application might need a way to orchestrate these functions
 - i.e. execute them in a certain order that might be known at runtime
 - lets you build visual workflows to coordinate different Lambda functions to work together and form a larger serverless application

-4. Analystics
+4. Analytics
    1. Amazon Kinesis
    - a platform for streaming data applications
    - work with or analyze streaming data in real time